TITLE Contract Compliance Manager

 IMMEDIATE SUPERVISOR University Architect and Director, Planning, Design & Construction

-The Design & Construction Contract Compliance Manager works with the University Architect and Director, Planning, Design & Construction, the University Engineer and Associate Director, Planning, Design & Construction, the Contracts Administrator, project managers, consultants, and contractors to prepare and issue contracts for architectural, engineering, surveying, and construction services to renovate existing facilities and build new facilities.
-The Contract Compliance Manager uses an understanding of local, state, and federal laws, bidding procedures, and University policies to help ensure that contract language is in compliance with all applicable requirements.
-The Contract Compliance Manager ensures that contracts for work are properly executed and the necessary documents such as insurance, bonds, prevailing wage documentation, etc. are on file with the University as required.
-The Contract Compliance Manager works closely with the University project managers and Financial Services personnel to process approved pay applications in accordance with University procedures and to monitor construction budgets through standard accounting and/or bookkeeping procedures.
+The Contract Compliance Manager works with the University Architect and Director, Planning, Design & Construction, the University Engineer and Associate Director, Planning, Design & Construction, the Contracts Administrator, project managers, consultants, and contractors to prepare and oversee the issuance of contracts for architectural, engineering, surveying, and construction services to renovate existing facilities and build new facilities.
+The Contract Compliance Manager uses an in-depth understanding of local, state, and federal laws, bidding procedures, and University policies and processes to help ensure that contract language is in compliance with all applicable requirements.
+The Contract Compliance Manager works closely with the University project managers and Financial Services personnel to monitor capital construction project budgets through standard accounting and/or bookkeeping procedures.
 The Contract Compliance Manager serves as the Disadvantaged Business Enterprise (DBE) Liaison Officer for the University and establishes and maintains such records and files as are necessary to maintain the DBE program for the University.
 The Contract Compliance Manager exercises initiative and independent judgment in managing daily office and departmental activities, projects, and exercises discretion in the dissemination of information to staff, senior administrators, and various public entities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor's degree is required, preferably in Business or a construction related field such as Construction Management.
+Education: A Bachelor's degree is required, preferably in Business, Accounting, or a construction related field such as Construction Management.

 Experience: At least three years of responsible experience in operations management or administration in higher education or with a large organization is required; two years of responsible experience in the construction industry is required and must include experience in the preparation, administration, and management of construction contracts, construction budgets, accounting and/or bookkeeping.
 Experience in interpreting, applying, and incorporating local, state, and federal laws, rules, regulations, procedures, and guidelines for prevailing wage, MBE, WBE, DBE, and affirmative action into contracts is preferred.